littlebenlittle/littlebenlittle.github.io/site/blog/04-Types-and-Logic.md

 has been dropped.
 In rust, variables are dropped as soon as they go out of the scope, so in this case `x` is dropped right before the `return` statement of `f`.
-Therefore any referene to `x` that outlives this scope will be invalid!
+Therefore any reference to `x` that outlives this scope will be invalid!

 ### Go